The Life of Dr. Shinichi Suzuki

 “Confronted with a high mountain, you cannot walk the summit in one stride, but must climb step by step to reach your goal.
 Without stopping, without haste, carefully taking a step at a time forward will surely get you there. “

 In 1920 he toured extensively throughout Europe with his friend Marquis Tokugawa before settling in Berlin.
-There he continued his violin studies, met many outstanding musicians, and his future wife, Waltraud Prange.
+There he continued his violin studies, met many outstanding musicians as well as his future wife, Waltraud Prange.
 Upon his return to Japan, he formed a string quartet with his three brothers, gave concerts throughout the country and became a conductor with the Tokyo String Orchestra.

 Evolution of the Suzuki Approach

 At the end of World War II, Dr. Suzuki was invited to teach at a school in Matsumoto using his visionary method.
-After 10 years of research, he completed the Suzuki Violin Volume one and began The Talent Education Research Institute.
-It was here he continued to develop his method and by the 1960’s, western teachers began to travel to Japan in order to see Suzuki’s students and to learn from him.
-Because he was a violinist, he applied his theories first in teaching young children to play the violin.
+Because he was a violinist, he first applied his theories in teaching young children to play the violin.
+After ten years of research, he completed the Suzuki Violin Volume one and began The Talent Education Research Institute.
+It was here he continued to develop his method and by the 1960’s, western teachers began to travel to Japan in order to observe Suzuki’s students and to learn from him.
 Eventually, the method expanded to include piano, viola, cello, bass, flute, recorder, harp, guitar, trumpet and voice.

 In 1972, the Suzuki Association of the Americas was founded.
 Constance Starr introduced the Suzuki Piano Method to American teachers.

 Dr. Suzuki believed that music can make a unique contribution to the total learning process.
 His idea of teaching peace and understanding through music has gained acceptance and much respect.
-Over 500,000 Suzuki students around the world delight in studying music by his approach.
+Over 500,000 Suzuki students around the world study music through this approach.

 During his lifetime he received many honorary degrees, was named a Living Treasure by the Emperor of Japan and was nominated for the Nobel Peace Prize.
 Dr. Shinichi Suzuki remained an active leader and educator until his death on January 26, 1998.